joerj123/extension/README.md

 git clone https://github.com/yourusername/your-repository.git

 Replace `yourusername` and `your-repository` with your GitHub username and the name of your repository.

+Alternatively in the root github folder click 'Code' and then 'Download Zip' before unzipping.

 2. Open Google Chrome and navigate to `chrome://extensions/`.